omen23/ffmpeg-ffnvcodec-explanation/README.md

 Linux: 418.30 or newer
 Windows: 418.81 or newer
 ```
-**Before rolling new versions of FFmpeg always check if your distro as a driver available – otherwise get the installer from the NV website.**
+**Before rolling new versions of FFmpeg always check if your distro has a driver available – otherwise get the installer from the NV website.**

 ### 2. Compile FFmpeg: